adamgizis/db-UNIX-service/README.md

 ./server

 ## Usage
-The client can interact with the server using the following api.
+The client can interact with the server using the following api. :

+'''
-#import scm_cred_send.h
+#import "scm_cred_send.h"
 int client_connect(void); - returns an fd to connect to the database server int close_connection(int sfd); - closes connection to database server int* get_articles(int sfd, int* ids, int* num_ids); - Take in an input array of article ids returns a list of file descriptors where the files are open int delete_articles(int sfd, int* ids, int* num_ids); - Deletes the listed ids from the database if user has proper previleges int upload_article(int sfd, const char* filepath, const char* title); - Takes in a single filepath and uploads file to the database struct json_object * list_articles(int sfd); - returns a json_object with the author, id, and title of every article in the database
+'''

+The server is started by
+'''
+import "scm_cred_send.h"

+server();
+'''

 ## Example Test Files